Distributionally Robust Optimal Auction Design under Mean Constraints: Introduction

-The objective of this paper is to find the selling mechanism which obtains the \emph{optimal revenue guarantee} in this setting, the highest revenue the seller is guaranteed to achieve regardless of the joint distribution and possible information bidders have about their opponents.
-To solve for the revenue guarantee, we use an equivalent characterization of the revenue guarantee as the equilibrium revenue of a simultaneous-move, zero-sum game between the seller and an adversarial nature.
-Nature chooses the joint distribution, consistent with the mean and range constraints, as well as the information bidders possess on their opponents' values, in order to minimize the seller's revenue given the mechanism, and the seller chooses the mechanism to maximize his revenue given the worst-case joint distribution.
+The objective of this paper is to find the selling mechanism that obtains the \emph{optimal revenue guarantee} in this setting, the highest revenue the seller is guaranteed to achieve regardless of the joint distribution and possible information bidders have about their opponents.
+To solve for the revenue guarantee, we use an equivalent characterization of the guarantee as the equilibrium revenue of a simultaneous-move, zero-sum game between the seller and an adversarial nature.
+Nature chooses the joint distribution of valuations, consistent with the mean and range constraints, as well as the bidders' information structures, in order to minimize the seller's revenue given the mechanism.
+The seller chooses the mechanism to maximize his revenue given the worst-case joint distribution and beliefs.
+The min-max theorem implies that the equilibrium revenue of the zero-sum game gives the optimal revenue guarantee for the seller.

-We show that the second-price auction with a random, symmetric reserve price obtains the optimal revenue guarantee, within a wide class of mechanisms, we call \emph{competitive} mechanisms.
-Competitive mechanisms comprise of all Bayesian individually rational and incentive compatible mechanisms that never assign the good to ``noncompetitive'' bidder-types -- bidder types for whom with probability one there exists another bidder with higher valuation.
-Competitive mechanisms include all standard auctions with or without reserve prices.
-It also includes auction mechanisms that treat different bidders differently, e.g, with binding reserve prices that differ across bidders.
-The optimality is not trivial as we exhibit the distribution and information about opponents for which the first auction generates strictly lower revenue.
-Furthermore, we find that as the number of bidders $n$ (with symmetric means) grows large, the optimal reserve price becomes non-binding -- effectively zero -- with probability that grows to one.
+We first find the robustly optimal reserve price for the second-price auction.
+We then show that the second-price auction with the optimal reserve price achieves the optimal revenue guarantee within a wide class of mechanisms we call \emph{competitive} mechanisms.
+Competitive mechanisms comprise all mechanisms that never assign the good to any bidder who draws a ``clearly low'' value.
+Intuitively, whenever there are two bidders who know with complete certainty among themselves that one of them has a lower value than the other, a competitive mechanism should never allocate the good to the bidder with the lower value (which we denote as a ``clearly low'' value).

-This result is appealing in a number of aspects.
-First, even though competitive mechanisms encompass a broad class of mechanisms, including those that depart from classic auctions, a standard auction format emerges as the optimal mechanism.
-The robust optimality of standard auction, in particular, the second price -- or its more practical equivalent, English auctions -- accords well with its prevalence in practice.
-Second, the optimal mechanism is symmetric across bidders, even though the seller may know bidders are asymmetric ex-ante (i.e. bidders may have asymmetric mean constraints) and the class of mechanisms we consider allows for asymmetric treatment.
-Finally, in contrast with \citet{Myerson1981}, the optimal reserve price depends on the number of bidders, and becomes negligible as the number of bidders increases.